5wift-Hacker/5wift-Hacker/README.md

 ## 🌱 Always Evolving

-- I’m always learning how to work more efficiently with Swift and SwiftUI
+- I’m always learning how to work more efficiently not only Swift, but other languages.
-- I keep updated on the latest releases and topics in Swift
+- I keep updated on the latest releases and topics in software engineering.
-- I love being on the forefront of modern app creation
+- I love being on the forefront of modern development
 - I'm interested in high-impact apps that nudge the world toward kindness, curiosity, and cosmic awareness ☄️

 ## 📫 Let's Connect